Portsmouth Arms railway station: History

 The 4th Earl of Portsmouth built the turnpike between Exeter and Barnstaple and was later a supporter of proposals for a railway along the same route.
 A pub was built in the Taw valley and named in his honour.
 It was at this spot that the North Devon Railway opened a station in September 1855, more than a year after it started running trains through the site.
 It had a small passing loop and a single long siding at the south end for goods traffic.
 The passenger facilities were in a building on the northbound platform while the southbound platform had a waiting shelter and a goods store.
 A house for the station master was added later and a signal box was opened on 1 October 1873.

 The goods yard was closed on 3 July 1961 and the siding removed in 1963.
 The signal box remained in use until 3 April 1966.
-In 2006 Formosa, a Pullman car built in 1921, was placed behind the platform to be restored.
+In 2006 Formosa, a Pullman car built in 1921, was placed behind the platform to be restored but was moved elsewhere in 2024.